-(a) displays the probability of buying conditional on rents while panel (b) displays the probability of buying conditional on wealth.
-The probability of buying is increasing in both rents and wealth, respectively.
-There is also a pattern to the deviations from the rational expectations solution: subjects tend to overbuy for low levels of wealth and rents, but underbuy for high levels of both.
 It is worth highlighting the fact that the probabilities implied by the rational expectations policy (in blue) are below the 95 percent confidence intervals (dotted gray) for low values of both r and x and similarly above for high values.
-This implies that the empirical and theoretical probabilities must cross and they do so around the means of each distribution, which are 5,600 for rents and 11 million for wealth.
+This implies that the empirical and theoretical probabilities must cross; they do so around the means of each distribution, which are 5,600 for rents and 11 million for wealth.
 Our data display sophistication in the sense that the probability of buying not only increases as the state increases but the degree to which it does means that the level remains tethered to the one implied by the rational expectations policy.
+Subjects do not systematically underbuy or overbuy for all levels of wealth or all rental values.